alcionai/corso/website/blog/2023-4-10-incrementals-pt2.md

 a new item.
 From the user’s perspective and if potential differences in permissions are ignored, there’s not really a difference between the old and new `folder2`s.
-The items they have may be different, but the user generally doesn’t inspect the M365 IDs of folders, so the fact that they reside at the same location and have the same name makes them the “same” in some sense.
+The items they have may be different, but the user generally doesn’t inspect the Microsoft 365 IDs of folders, so the fact that they reside at the same location and have the same name makes them the “same” in some sense.

 However, Corso shouldn’t treat the old and new folders as the same as it could